 - A ChatGPT account (free or paid).

-I also happen to know that to extract data from such a site, I need a tool that can execute JavaScript and interact with web pages.
+.
+As X is a dynamic website, we'll need a tool that can execute JavaScript and interact with web pages.

-You probably know that web scraping involves identifying the appropriate tags when you inspect the web page:
+Web scraping involves identifying the appropriate tags when you inspect the web page.
+So, right-click and choose 'Inspect' and let's do some tag-hunting for Apify tweets:

 Right-click on a post to inspect the elements you need to scrape: